 The Best Airline Credit Cards for Free Flights

-These days I’m more judicious about which airline I’m willing to fly because I’d like to avoid getting a deadly virus.
-Flying on Delta is about as safe as you can expect.
-The executives at American are putting finances ahead of customers and at Allegiant you’ll be lucky if the flight attendant is even wearing a mask the whole time, on a packed plane.
+During the pandemic I was much more judicious about which airline I was willing to fly because I’d wanted to avoid getting a deadly virus.
+(Mission accomplished.)
+Flying on Delta was about as safe as you could expect.
+The executives at American were putting finances ahead of customers and at Allegiant you’d be lucky if the flight attendant was even wearing a mask the whole time, on a packed plane.

-So my first choice right now would be the Delta Amex card.
-It gets you a checked bag and a few other perks, plus you earn miles for every dollar you spend on it.
+So one great choice is the Delta Amex card.
+It gets you a domestic checked bag and a few other perks, plus you earn miles for every dollar you spend on it.
 As with most of these, you get a bonus multiplier by using it to spend money with Delta.
 Then you can cash in flights for their airline or any of their partners.
 Follow that link and the sign-up bonus is enough for a flight across the country, to Mexico, or to Central America.

-Southwest is another airline that has limited its capacity during this crisis, plus they didn’t wait until there was a crisis to let you change your ticket without a fee.
+Southwest is another airline that limited its capacity during the crisis, plus they didn’t wait until there was a crisis to let you change your ticket without a fee.
 You get a fat bonus upon signing up, then earn miles for your spending.
-Since points earned corresponding directly to dollars, you can easily cash them in for a short-hop flight if you don’t have enough to cross the country or head to Los Cabos.
-You get bonus points each year you renew and a couple drink tickets for good measure!
+Since points earned correspond directly to dollars, you can easily cash them in for a short-hop flight if you don’t have enough to cross the country or head to Los Cabos.
+You get bonus points each year you renew.
 See the details here.

 Last, I have a Chase United one too.
 Why four airline cards?
 Because I used to get invited places on press trips sometimes and had no idea what airline it would be on.
 Plus we can fly back to the USA on three of these four from my Mexican airport so I would traditionally book with whoever was offering the best deal.
 By having a card for all three legacy airlines, I know I never have to pay to check a bag in either direction.